Sun Gazing: An ancient practice with modern day benefits

 These brilliant cultures also acknowledged that the eyes are 'the portals' through which sunlight enters the body and realised the profound impact that the sunshine can have on healing the body and mind.

-Thankfully today, many health conscious folks are leading a 'sun gazing' renaissance as they become aware of its many amazing health benefits.
+Thankfully today health-conscious folks are leading a 'sun gazing' renaissance as they become aware of its many amazing health benefits.

 How can sun gazing benefit me?